My website

 The World Meteorological Organization's Sand and Dust Storm Warning Advisory and Assessment System (SDS-WAS).
 Regional Center for Northern Africa, Middle East and Europe

-The Sand and Dust Storm Warning Advisory and Assessment System (SDS-WAS) is a project coordinated by World Meteorological Organization (WMO) through the Global Atmospheric Watch (GAW) and the World Weather Research Programme (WWRP).
+The Sand and Dust Storm Assessment and Warning System (SDS-WAS) is a project coordinated by the World Meteorological Organization (WMO) through the Global Atmospheric Watch (GAW) program.

-It was launched in 2007 in response to the need expressed by many WMO member countries to have tools for better monitoring and forecasting dust storms and to better understand their impact on weather and climate.
+It was launched in 2007 in response to the need expressed by many WMO member countries for tools to better monitor and predict dust storms and to better understand their influence on weather and climate.

-The Regional Center has participated in various initiatives of international organizations such as the World Health Organization (WHO), the United Nations Environment Programme (UNEP), the Group of Experts on the Scientific Aspects of Marine Environment (GESAMP ) and the European Consortium for the Exploitation of Meteorological Satellites (EUMETSAT).
+The Regional Center has participated in various initiatives of international organizations such as the World Health Organization (WHO), the United Nations Environment Program (UNEP), the Convention to Combat Desertification (UNCCD) and the Coalition for the Control of Dust and Sand Storms of the United Nations, the Group of Experts on Scientific Aspects of the Maritime Environment (GESAMP) or the European Consortium for the Exploitation of Meteorological Satellites (EUMETSAT).

-The potential usefulness of experimental dust predictions has been widely recognized, so that the WMO Executive Council appointed in 2013 to the consortium of AEMET and BSC to host the first Regional Specialized Meteorological Centre with activity specialization on Atmospheric Sand and Dust Forecast (RSMC-ASDF) to operationally generate and distribute daily predictions for Northern Africa, Middle East and Europe.
-The new center, called Barcelona Dust Forecast Center (BDFC) began operations in February 2014.
+The potential usefulness of dust forecasts has been widely recognized for more than a decade, so in 2013 the WMO Executive Council designated the consortium of AEMET and BSC-CNS to host the first Regional Meteorological Center Specialized in Dust Prediction and Atmospheric Sand in order to generate and distribute daily operational forecasts for North Africa, the Middle East and Europe.
+The new center, called Barcelona Dust Forecast Center (BDFC), began its activity in February 2014.

 Email